Funded places and bursaries for conferences

 Conferences remain one of the very best ways of doing this, but we know that costs can be prohibitive.
 That’s why we created our bursaries and free places initiative.
 It’s a simple, transparent and cost-effective way for the Society and industry partners to support healthcare professionals to attend our annual conference, as well as other conferences.

-We offer bursaries including registration, travel and accommodation for European conferences to Society of Tissue Viability members.
+We offer bursaries including registration, travel and accommodation to Society of Tissue Viability members for our own SoTV conference as well as European conferences.

 We ask all recipients of a place to write a short article about their experience after the event (with pictures if possible) to include in our future materials.

-Thank you to the industry partners who support us through Corporate Partnership
+We are grateful to the industry partners who support us through Corporate Partnership to be able to offer free places and bursaries.

 There is still a lot of learning that we need to explore to improve our care and to improve patient’s quality of living